mike182uk/timestring/README.md

-#timestring.js
+#timestring

-timestring.js attempts to parse a human readable time string into a time based value.
+Attempts to parse a human readable time string into a time based value.

 ##Overview